sukhmanvig/DreamCode/doc/sprint1/RPM.md

 Our release plan incrementally develops the following epics:

 * Users can practice various computer science topics by playing games that represent the underlying data structures and algorithms.
-* Users can customize the appearance of their dashbaord page, see their gameplay statistics, and track their own and other's progress on leaderboard's by creating an account.
+* Users can customize the appearance of their dashboard page, see their gameplay statistics, and track their own and other's progress on leaderboard's by creating an account.

 ## Sprint Goals